Connecticut Parole Violation Lawyer

-Definitions & Penalties for First and Second Degree Violation of Conditions of Release
+Penalties for First and Second Degree Parole Violation

 First Degree Violation of Conditions of Release is defined in C.G.S. § 53a-222 and is actually a felony charge.
-You can be arrested in Greenwich, Westport or Stamford for Violation of Conditions of Release in the Frist Degree if you are accused of the following: (1) being arrested for an underlying felony crime in Connecticut, (2) having conditions imposed on your release (such as drug testing, anger management, etc.), and (3) not complying with any of these conditions of your release.
-First Degree Violation of Conditions of Release is a Class D felony, carrying a maximum of five years in jail, fines, probation and the submission of a sample of your DNA to the State of Connecticut.
+You can be arrested for a parole violation in the first degree if you are accused of the following: (1) being arrested for an underlying felony crime in Connecticut, (2) having conditions imposed on your release (such as drug testing, anger management, etc.), and (3) not complying with any of these conditions of your release.
+This offense a Class D felony, carrying a maximum of five years in jail, fines, probation and the submission of a sample of your DNA to the State of Connecticut.

 Violation of Conditions of Release in the Second Degree is defined in C.G.S. § 53a-222a.
-To be arrested for Violation of Conditions of Release – Second Degree, you must (1) be charged in Connecticut with an underlying misdemeanor crime, (2) have been released from custody with court-ordered conditions while the underlying charge is still pending, and (3) be accused of violating at least one condition of release.
+To be arrested for a parole violation in the Second Degree, you must (1) be charged in Connecticut with an underlying misdemeanor crime, (2) have been released from custody with court-ordered conditions while the underlying charge is still pending, and (3) be accused of violating at least one condition of release.
 Second Degree Violation of Conditions of Release is a Class A misdemeanor, punishable by up to one year in jail, and can include probation and steep fines.

-Conditions of Release in Norwalk & Stamford Domestic Violence Arrests
+Conditions of Release in Domestic Violence Arrests

 How Long Do Conditions of Release Remain in Effect?

 Failure to comply with conditions of release can have several consequences, which can be severe.
 The least serious consequence is that the Superior Court will increase amount of your bond.
 The prosecutor will sometimes request that the judge increase your bond, or a Connecticut criminal court judge can increase your bond without any request at all.
 If this happens, you will need to pay additional money to continue to be released during the pendency of your case and additional conditions may be imposed.
-If you are unable to post the additional bond money, you risk being incarcerated while your Stamford criminal arrest is pending.
+If you are unable to post the additional bond money, you risk being incarcerated while your criminal arrest is pending.

-If you are arrested in Stamford, Greenwich or Norwalk for Violation of Conditions of Release 53a-222, then you will need to sit with your top Stamford criminal lawyer to craft the most cost-effective defense strategy available to you.
+If you are arrested for parole violations, then you will need to sit with your top Connecticut lawyer to craft the most cost-effective defense strategy available to you.
 Police reports, witness statements and surveillance videos must be examined with a careful eye.
 Court transcripts must be reviewed…did you have clear notice and explanation of the conditions of your release?
 Did the Superior Court communicate these conditions to you in your native language?
 Was the judge clear about the conditions?
 Was your violation intentional or accidental?
 Remember, a Violation of a Condition of Release must be intentional.
-An accidental violation is not a crime.
-As a result, the very best criminals lawyers in Danbury, Ridgefield, Darien, and Stamford will exercise certain time-sensitive constitutional rights, such as filing motions to preserve evidence, conducting forensic examinations of any media involved in the allegations, subpoenaing cell phone records, e-mails and social media communications, as well as any other audiovisual surveillance footage.
+An accidental parole violation is not a crime.
+As a result, the very best Connecticut parole violation lawyers could exercise certain time-sensitive constitutional rights, such as filing motions to preserve evidence, conducting forensic examinations of any media involved in the allegations, subpoenaing cell phone records, e-mails and social media communications, as well as any other audiovisual surveillance footage.
 Whatever the approach, it is critical to get in front of your case, quickly gather data and information, and then sit with your attorney to evaluate your defense strategy.

-The court process can be confusing and convoluted, especially if you have been arrested in Stamford for Violating a Condition of Release that is associated with a separate and underlying misdemeanor or felony arrest in Stamford or Greenwich.
-So if you have questions about your conditions of release or have been arrested for 53a-222 Violation of Conditions of Release in Ridgefield, Norwalk, Stamford or Bridgeport, call Mark Sherman Law and speak with a licensed Connecticut criminal defense attorney today.
-We are available 7 days a week, 24 hours a day at (203) 358-4700.
+The court process can be confusing and convoluted, especially if you have been arrested Violating a Condition of Release that is associated with a separate and underlying misdemeanor or felony arrest.
+So if you have questions about your conditions of release or have been arrested for violating these conditions, call a Connecticut parole violation lawyer today.